ortexx/qiwi-shop/readme.md

 checks a notification by a signature

 ### .createXml(code)
-creates xml string for response
+creates xml string for the response

 ### .notify(fn, onError, [checkSignature])
 qiwi notification handler, it is "connect" middleware